 Christmas Missing Words Puzzle

-Extra challenge: Fold under the bottom part of the worksheet to hide Santa and the words, and then
+Extra challenge: Fold under the bottom part of the worksheet to hide the missing words, and then

 fill in the missing words on your own!

 Some words are missing from this paragraph.

 Look for them in Santa's list and write them in the blanks to see the original paragraph.

 Follow-up activity: Find or write paragraphs about Christmas and then create your own missing words puzzles